 If a student will NOT be taking the bus in the a.m., but WILL be taking the bus in the p.m., parents must call to let us know this.
 If the student does not take the bus in the a.m. and there is no phone call, we will assume the student is absent for the day and will not send a bus in p.m. unless there are other students to be picked up at that time.

 The Mamaroneck School District does not provide transportation to private and parochial schools when Mamaroneck Schools are closed.

-SNOW AND EMERGENCY CLOSING NOTIFICATION: Every attempt is made to post delays and emergency closings/dismissals on the District's Home page as soon as possible.
-In addition, announcements of school closings, snow delays, and/or the inability of buses to operate due to weather or hazardous conditions are made over several local radio stations starting at 6:30 A.M.
-Stations include WFAS (1230 AM / 103.9 FM) and WVOX (1460 AM).
+SNOW AND EMERGENCY CLOSING NOTIFICATION: Delays and emergency closings/dismissals are posted as a "pop-up" on the District's homepage as soon as possible.
+Additionally, announcements of school closings, snow delays, and/or the inability of buses to operate due to weather or hazardous conditions are made by several media outlets, including News 12, Fios 1 News, and WCBS-Radio.
 Buses will operate on the Mamaroneck School District schedule unless otherwise indicated (e.g., "Mamaroneck Schools are open, but there is no out-of-district transportation.")

-SNOW AND EMERGENCY CLOSING NOTIFICATION: Every attempt is made to post delays and emergency closings/dismissals on the District's Home page as soon as possible.
-In addition, announcements of school closings, snow delays, and/or the inability of buses to operate due to weather or hazardous conditions are made over several local radio stations starting at 6:30 A.M.
-Stations include WFAS (1230 AM / 103.9 FM) and WVOX (1460 AM).
+SNOW AND EMERGENCY CLOSING NOTIFICATION: Delays and emergency closings/dismissals are posted as a "pop-up" on the District's homepage as soon as possible.
+Additionally, announcements of school closings, snow delays, and/or the inability of buses to operate due to weather or hazardous conditions are made by several media outlets, including News 12, Fios 1 News, and WCBS-Radio.